FACOM201 computer with parametron logic elements

 This computer was utilized in Tokyo University of Science for the purposes not only of scientific computations but also of technology developments such as “effects of the shape of a small rocket on the propulsion by solid fuel combustion” and “theoretical computations of the strength of car-body structures”.
 Furthermore, it was employed for the education of computer technology and contributed to training of engineers.

-This computer is preserved and exhibited in Science Museum of Tokyo University of Science in its original form with the input-output units.
+This computer is preserved and exhibited at Tokyo University of Science, Noda Campus in its original form with the input-output units.